upcmd/updocs-content/logs/c0115_vvvv.md

     Executing task stack layer: 2

-    --Step1: [: check value of tom after it is registered in current task stack ] {
+    --Step1: [: check value of tom after it is registered in current task stack ] current exec runtime vars:
-      Name: "",
-      Do: {
-        {
-          "desc": "by default hitom is registered in to global context", "cmd": {
-            "name": "tom",
-            "value": "tom created in subtask1"
-          },
-          "name": "reg"
-        },
-        {
-          "name": "print",
-          "cmd": "in subtask1 print1: {{.tom}}"
-        }
-      },
-      Dox: <nil>,
-      Func: "cmd",
-      Vars: {
-        "john": "john in sub_loop func1"
-      },
-      Dvars: <nil>,
-      Desc: "check value of tom after it is registered in current task stack",
-      Reg: "",
-      Flags: <nil>,
-      If: "",
-      Else: <nil>,
-      Loop: <nil>,
-      Until: "",
-      RefDir: "",
-      VarsFile: ""
-    }

-    current exec runtime vars:
     (*core.Cache)({
       "john": "john in sub_loop func1",
-      "tom": "this is tom in global",
+      "up_runtime_task_layer_number": 1,
       "jerry": "this is jerry in global",
-      "up_runtime_task_layer_number": 1
+      "tom": "this is tom in global"
     })

-    drunk_noyce0: overall final exec vars:
+    self: final context exec vars:

     (*core.Cache)({
       "john": "john in sub_loop func1",
-      "tom": "this is tom in global",
+      "up_runtime_task_layer_number": 1,
       "jerry": "this is jerry in global",
-      "up_runtime_task_layer_number": 1
+      "tom": "this is tom in global"
     })

     ~~SubStep1: [reg: by default hitom is registered in to global context ] ~~SubStep2: [print:  ]
     in subtask1 print1: tom created in subtask1
-    --Step2: [: check value of tom and it should be available in current stack ] {
+    --Step2: [: check value of tom and it should be available in current stack ] current exec runtime vars:
-      Name: "",
-      Do: {
-        {
-          "name": "print",
-          "cmd": "in subtask1 print21: {{.tom}}"
-        }
-      },
-      Dox: <nil>,
-      Func: "cmd",
-      Vars: {
-        "john": "john in sub_loop func2"
-      },
-      Dvars: <nil>,
-      Desc: "check value of tom and it should be available in current stack",
-      Reg: "",
-      Flags: <nil>,
-      If: "",
-      Else: <nil>,
-      Loop: <nil>,
-      Until: "",
-      RefDir: "",
-      VarsFile: ""
-    }

-    current exec runtime vars:
     (*core.Cache)({
       "up_runtime_task_layer_number": 1,
+      "jerry": "this is jerry in global",
       "john": "john in sub_loop func2",
-      "tom": "tom created in subtask1",
+      "tom": "tom created in subtask1"
-      "jerry": "this is jerry in global"
     })

-    drunk_noyce0: overall final exec vars:
+    self: final context exec vars:

     (*core.Cache)({
       "john": "john in sub_loop func2",
       "tom": "tom created in subtask1",
+      "up_runtime_task_layer_number": 1,
-      "jerry": "this is jerry in global",
+      "jerry": "this is jerry in global"
-      "up_runtime_task_layer_number": 1
     })

     ~~SubStep1: [print:  ]
     in subtask1 print21: tom created in subtask1
-    --Step3: [: call subtask and exam the return value in following steps ] {
+    --Step3: [: call subtask and exam the return value in following steps ] current exec runtime vars:
-      Name: "",
-      Do: {
-        "subtask2",
-        "subtask3"
-      },
-      Dox: <nil>,
-      Func: "call",
-      Vars: <nil>,
-      Dvars: <nil>,
-      Desc: "call subtask and exam the return value in following steps",
-      Reg: "",
-      Flags: <nil>,
-      If: "",
-      Else: <nil>,
-      Loop: <nil>,
-      Until: "",
-      RefDir: "",
-      VarsFile: ""
-    }

-    current exec runtime vars:
     (*core.Cache)({
+      "jerry": "this is jerry in global",
       "tom": "tom created in subtask1",
-      "jerry": "this is jerry in global",
       "up_runtime_task_layer_number": 1
     })

-    drunk_noyce0: overall final exec vars:
+    self: final context exec vars:

     (*core.Cache)({
-      "up_runtime_task_layer_number": 1,
+      "jerry": "this is jerry in global",
       "tom": "tom created in subtask1",
-      "jerry": "this is jerry in global"
+      "up_runtime_task_layer_number": 1
     })

       located task-> 3 [subtask2]: